thoughtbot/ruby-science/release/ruby-science.md

 ### Drawbacks

-It's worth noting that, although this refactoring improved our particular example, replacing conditionals with polymorphism is not without drawbacks.
+It's worth noting that, although this refactoring improved this particular example, replacing conditionals with polymorphism is not without its drawbacks.

-Using polymorphism like this makes it easier to add new types, because adding a new type means you just need to add a new class and implement the required methods.
-Adding a new type won't require changes to any existing classes, and it's easy to understand what the types are, because each type is encapsulated within a class.
+Using polymorphism like this makes it easier to add new types, because adding a new type means that you just need to add a new class and implement the required methods.
+Adding a new type won't require changes to any existing classes, and it's easy to understand what the types are because each type is encapsulated within a class.

 However, this change makes it harder to add new behaviors.
 Adding a new behavior will mean finding every type and adding a new method.
-Understanding the behavior becomes more difficult, because the implementations are spread out among the types.
-Object-oriented languages lean towards polymorphic implementations, but if you find yourself adding behaviors much more often than adding types, you should look into using observers or visitors instead.
+Understanding the behavior becomes more difficult because the implementations are spread out among the types.
+Object-oriented languages lean toward polymorphic implementations, but if you find yourself adding behaviors much more often than adding types, you should look into using observers or visitors instead.

 Using subclasses forces you to use inheritance instead of composition for reuse and separation of concerns.
-See [Composition Over Inheritance](#composition-over-inheritance) for more on this subject.
+See [composition over inheritance](#composition-over-inheritance) for more on this subject.

 Also, using STI has specific disadvantages.
 See the [chapter on STI](#single-table-inheritance-sti) for details.

 ### Next Steps

-* Check the new classes for [Duplicated Code](#duplicated-code) that can be pulled up into the superclass.
+* Check the new classes for [duplicated code](#duplicated-code) that can be pulled up into the superclass.
-* Pay attention to changes that affect the new types, watching out for [Shotgun Surgery](#shotgun-surgery) that can result from splitting up classes.
+* Pay attention to changes that affect the new types, watching out for [shotgun surgery](#shotgun-surgery) that can result from splitting up classes.

 # Replace Conditional with Null Object

-Every Ruby developer is familiar with `nil`, and Ruby on Rails comes with a full complement of tools to handle it: `nil?`, `present?`, `try`, and more.
+Every Ruby developer is familiar with `nil`, and Ruby on Rails comes with a full complement of tools to handle it: `nil?`, `present?`, `try` and more.
 However, it's easy to let these tools hide duplication and leak concerns.
-If you find yourself checking for `nil` all over your codebase, try replacing some of the `nil` values with null objects.
+If you find yourself checking for `nil` all over your codebase, try replacing some of the `nil` values with Null Objects.

 ### Uses

-* Removes [Shotgun Surgery](#shotgun-surgery) when an existing method begins returning `nil`.
+* Removes [shotgun surgery](#shotgun-surgery) when an existing method begins returning `nil`.
-* Removes [Duplicated Code](#duplicated-code) related to checking for `nil`.
+* Removes [duplicated code](#duplicated-code) related to checking for `nil`.
 * Removes clutter, improving readability of code that consumes `nil`.
 * Makes logic related to presence and absence easier to reuse, making it easier to [avoid duplication](#dry).
-* Replaces conditional logic with simple commands, following [Tell, Don't Ask](#tell-dont-ask).
+* Replaces conditional logic with simple commands, following [tell, don't ask](#tell-dont-ask).

 ### Example